FAQ: Regex and Page Settings

 - Go to the PAGE heading and select Specific page.

 - Choose Matches all conditions + Matches Regex + Company.com + X/Y/*

 Where can I find custom events on my dashboard?

 First, you need to track an event by adding code or by using userpilot.track().
-Then you'll be able to find the custom event in Users > Custom Events in Userpilot’s dashboard.
+Then you'll be able to find the custom event in Users > Add Conditions > Custom Events in Userpilot’s dashboard.

-When should I use “And” for conditions related to my experience?
+When should I use “And” for conditions related to my flow?

 Let’s say you have two conditions.
-They are called A and B. You set the trigger for a certain experience only when A and B are met at the same time.
+They are called A and B. You set the trigger for a certain flow only when A and B are met at the same time.

-This means you want both conditions to be true in order to trigger an experience.
+This means you want both conditions to be true in order to trigger a flow.